 Employers must play a leadership role in promoting good health and preventing serious chronic illnesses by establishing evidence-based programs, policies, and environmental supports that emphasize positive health habits and judicious use of health care services.
 At the same time, individual workers have a responsibility to adopt healthy lifestyles and all parties must recognize that good health habits are not only desirable, but also necessary for building and maintaining a healthy and productive workforce.

-The Health Project is a dedicated to spotlighting private and public health programs that have measurably improved the health and well-being of individuals and their families, and have done so cost-effectively.
+The Health Project is dedicated to spotlighting private and public health programs that have measurably improved the health and well-being of individuals and their families, and have done so cost-effectively.
 The programs recognized by The Health Project highlight positive, productive, and well-designed initiatives that support optimum use of community and business health care resources.
 These best-practice programs are stored in a free web-based repository so that public and private organizations and community agencies may draw on them according to their needs, constantly improving and enlarging them through a widening user network to improve population health outcomes.